DrPaulBrewer/gini-csv/README.md

 the Gini-coefficient calculation.
 It will write the results to the file "/data/out.csv" in the container, which should then appear at `/research/123/out.csv` in the computer.

-Note: The "\" characters are for line continuation and should be omitted if the entire command is typed onto one line.
+Note: The backslash (`\`) characters are for line continuation and should be omitted if the entire command is typed onto one line.

 ## Small Sample Correction